 Leiden University chose The Hague because the city’s identity complements the University.
 As a city of peace, justice and security and as a metropolitan area, The Hague provides plenty of opportunity for research and teaching.
 It is also the political and administrative heart of the Netherlands and a home to many international organisations.
-The teaching and research at Campus The Hague is closely linked to the city’s profile and is grouped into four key themes:
+The teaching and research at Campus The Hague is closely linked to the city’s profile and is grouped into five key themes:

 - International law, peace and security

-- Politics, public administration and international relations
+- Politics, public administration and public finance

 - Urban issues

 Equally, the University provides The Hague with a broad knowledge base and employment, and attracts highly qualified young people to the city.